-Scenario: A Marine Park Authority have invested in two new autonomous vessels, the 5metre long WAM-V 16 ASV and 6 metre long WAM-V 20 ASV.
-They intend to use these ASVs to conduct hydrographic surveys of hard-to-reach areas and carry out research to enhance protection efforts.
-For this example, both vessels are equipped with the same navigational and sensory equipment.
+Scenario: A Marine Park Authority has invested in a new autonomous vessel, the 5-metre long WAM-V 16 ASV.
+They intend to use the ASV to conduct hydrographic surveys of hard-to-reach areas and carry out research to enhance protection efforts.